-From September 1, 2007 to August 31, 2008, there were 26 new wells spudded in the nine-township area immediately surrounding the WIPP Site.
-Eleven new wells were drilled in the one-mile area surrounding the WIPP Site with all located south of the site.
+From September 1, 2008 to August 31, 2009, there were ten new wells spudded in the nine-township area immediately surrounding the WIPP Site.
+Five new wells were drilled in the one-mile area surrounding the WIPP Site with one to the east and four to the west of the site.
 Figure 3 shows the status of all known hydrocarbon wells drilled within the one-mile area of the WIPP Site.
-Of the 26 new wells, 24 were drilled in Eddy County and two in Lea County.
-Three of the wells were to the northeast of the site, while the rest were all south of the site.
-Devon Energy Production Company drilled the most new wells in the nine-township area with ten wells.
-Yates Petroleum Corporation had five new wells, and Pogo Producing Company drilled three new wells in the nine-township area during the last year.
-These three companies are the major producers in the area along with other companies such as, Strata Production Company, Bass Enterprises Production Company (BEPCO), XTO Energy, Samson Resources, Mewbourne Oil Company, Harvard Petroleum, Echo Production, Inc., and several smaller companies that operate one or two wells.
+Of the ten new wells, eight were drilled in Eddy County and two in Lea County.
+One of the wells was to the northeast of the site, two were to the east, three were to the south, and four were to the west of the site.
+Bass Operating and Production Company and EOG Resources drilled the most new wells in the nine-township area with two wells each.
+Chesapeake Operating, Devon Energy Production Co., OGX Resources, OXY USA Inc., Pogo Producing Co. and Strata Production Co. drilled one well each.